kaittli/aanhpi-healthcare/README.md

 ## Table of Contents

+- Mapplication Features
 - What social problem is being addressed?
 - Who is being empowered by your mapplication?
 - What technical and ethical problems could there be in developing this tool?
 - What technology is used by this project?
 - How others can use this project in the future

+## Mapplication Features

+- Map
+  - Individual markers
+    - Popups with survey response information
+  - Cluster markers
+    - Ability to view multiple markers in one location
+    - Popups with survey response information
+  - Zoom-in and zoom-out capability
+  - Ability to filter out markers based upon specific criteria
+- Control panel
+  - Buttons to swap out marker and cluster marker popup information as well as filtering criteria
+  - Pie charts demonstrating aggregated response information that change with the buttons
+  - Link to additional information that may not be present in marker and cluster marker popups (anonymized)

 ## What social problem is being addressed?